perploug/Documentation/Documentation/Reference/Partials/Umbraco.Helpers/index.md

 Renders the macro with the specified alias, passing in the specified parameters.

 ##[Umbraco.Truncate](Umbraco.Truncate.md)
-Truncates a string from a property on a dynamic object, like DynamicModel.BodyText
+Truncates a string if longer then a given length.
+Can optionally suffix the string with a given value.